AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/fusion-ai-assistant.md

 To get information or instructions from the Workfront Documentation using AI Assistant:

 1. Click the **AI Assistant** icon ![AI Assistant icon](assets/ai-assistant-icon.png) near the upper-right corner of the screen.
-1. In the AI Assistant panel, Enter your prompt in the text area near the bottom of the panel.
+1. In the AI Assistant panel, enter your prompt in the text area near the bottom of the panel.

    AI Assistant may take a few moments to locate the information, depending on how large or complex the prompt is.
 We recommend simple prompts.